Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Airy Triplicity

 The Air Signs: Libra; Aquarius; Gemini.
-These signs are hot and moist by nature.
+These signs are hot and moist by nature and sanguine by temperament.

 Akasha (Akasa)